centralnicgroup-opensource/rtldev-middleware-php-sdk-old/README.md

 ### How to use this module in your project

-...
-TODO ...
+Run `composer require "hexonet/php-sdk:1.0.0"`.
+You may check packagist/github for a newer release version.
+In your script simply use `require 'vendor/autoload.php';` or `require 'vendor/hexonet/php-sdk';`

 ## Development

-### Run Tests
+### Run Unit Tests and Code Styling Check

-...
-TODO ...
+Run `composer run-script test`.
+First this executes all automated tests which can be found in subfolder "tests".
+Then it uses PHPCBF to autfix source code styling issues.
+Then it uses PHPCS to check if there are still styling issues left and displays them.

 ### Release an Update

 Simply make a PR / merge request.
+We care about versioning.

 ## Contributing